brownag/brownag/README.md

 ### Hi there 👋

+My name is Andrew Brown.
+I am a soil scientist with an interest in open-source software.

-Most of my work centers around interoperability, development of R-based tools, National Cooperative Soil Survey databases and data sources, and spatial data analysis.
+Most of my software development work centers around interoperability, R-based tools, National Cooperative Soil Survey databases and data sources, and spatial data analysis.
+I am fortunate to be able to do some of this work as part of my work as a soil scientist.

 I have a blog that I rarely add posts to these days: http://humus.rocks